wassname/InnerPiSSA_private/docs/references.md

   - > Parameter-efficient fine-tuning (PEFT) has emerged as a scalable solution for adapting large foundation models.
 While low-rank adaptation (LoRA) is widely used in speech applications, its state-of-the-art variants, e.g., VeRA, DoRA, PiSSA, and SVFT, are developed mainly for language and vision tasks, with limited validation in speech.
 This work presents the first comprehensive integration and benchmarking of these PEFT methods within ESPnet.
 We further introduce structured SVD-guided (SSVD) fine-tuning, which selectively rotates input-associated right singular vectors while keeping output-associated vectors fixed to preserve semantic mappings.
 This design enables robust domain adaptation with minimal trainable parameters and improved efficiency.
 We evaluate all methods on domain-shifted speech recognition tasks, including child speech and dialectal variation, across model scales from 0.1B to 2B.
 All implementations are released in ESPnet to support reproducibility and future work.
 - [DoRA](https://arxiv.org/html/2306.08990v2)
   - Seperates magnitude and direction and has become a popular and strong LoRA baseline
+  - > DoRA decomposes the pre-trained weight into two components, magnitude and direction, for fine-tuning, specifically employing LoRA for directional updates to efficiently minimize the number of trainable parameters.
+By employing \ours, we enhance both the learning capacity and training stability of LoRA while avoiding any additional inference overhead.
 - [SVFT](https://arxiv.org/html/2405.19597v1)
   - This paper updates the S of the SVD of each weight matrix like us
   - > Popular parameter-efficient fine-tuning (PEFT) methods, such as LoRA and its variants, freeze pre-trained model weights 𝐖 and inject learnable matrices 𝚫⁢𝐖. These 𝚫⁢𝐖 matrices are structured for efficient parameterization, often using techniques like low-rank approximations or scaling vectors.
 However, these methods typically show a performance gap compared to full fine-tuning.
 Although recent PEFT methods have narrowed this gap, they do so at the cost of additional learnable parameters.
 We propose SVFT, a simple approach that fundamentally differs from existing methods: the structure imposed on 𝚫⁢𝐖 depends on the specific weight matrix 𝐖. Specifically, SVFT updates 𝐖 as a sparse combination of outer products of its singular vectors, training only the coefficients (scales) of these sparse combinations.
 This approach allows fine-grained control over expressivity through the number of coefficients.
 Extensive experiments on language and vision benchmarks show that SVFT1 recovers up to 96% of full fine-tuning performance while training only 0.006 to 0.25% of parameters, outperforming existing methods that only recover up to 85% performance using 0.03 to 0.8% of the trainable parameter budget.